 Don’t use an automatic setting

-If you are new to using a SLR camera then it can be very tempting to use the automatic settings.
-In everyday situations a good SLR will give good pictures using the auto settings but even then you are only using a fraction of the cameras potential.
-However if you are shooting fireworks or low level light conditions then never use auto, no matter how tempting.
+If you are new to using an SLR camera then it can be very tempting to use the automatic settings.
+In everyday situations, a good SLR will give good pictures using the auto settings but even then you are only using a fraction of the camera’s potential.
+However, if you are shooting fireworks or low-level light conditions then never use auto, no matter how tempting.
 You will not get very good results and keeping it on auto will mean you will be limited as a photographer.

 Don’t use a Flash

 I have already mentioned shutter speed a few times and that is because when shooting at night it is very important to get this aspect of your setting right.
 If your shutter speed is too fast you won’t be able to capture the movement of the fireworks so for the best results you should set it to a long exposure time.
-I always experiment with shutter speeds, using the set shutter speeds, but don;t get complacement, just because it is a low light conditions doesn’t mean the fireworks aren’t bright and you could end up over exposing the image.
+I always experiment with shutter speeds, using the set shutter speeds, but don’t get complacent, just because it is a low light condition doesn’t mean the fireworks aren’t bright and you could end up overexposing the image.
 If you are using a DSLR then have a few tries with some of the earlier displays so you know you have it right for the main event.